Population decline: Long-term historic trends in world population growth

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 In spite of these short-term population shocks, world population has continued to grow.
-From around 10,000 BC to the beginning of the early modern period (generally 1500 – 1800), world population grew very slowly, around 0.04% per year.
+From around the 10th century BCE to the beginning of the early modern period (15th–19th centuries CE), world population grew very slowly, around 0.04% per year.
 During that period, population growth was governed by conditions now labeled the "Malthusian trap".

-After 1700, driven by increases in human productivity due to the Industrial Revolution, particularly the increase in agricultural productivity, population growth accelerated to around 0.6% per year, a rate that was over ten times the rate of population growth of the previous 12,000 years.
+After 1800, driven by increases in human productivity due to the Industrial Revolution, particularly the increase in agricultural productivity, population growth accelerated to around 0.6% per year, a rate that was over ten times the rate of population growth of the previous 12,000 years.
 This rapid increase in global population caused Malthus and others to raise the first concerns about overpopulation.

-After World War I birth rates in the United States and many European countries fell below replacement level.
+In the aftermath of World War I, birth rates in the United States and many European countries fell below replacement level.
 This prompted concern about population decline.
-The recovery of the birth rate in most western countries around 1940 that produced the "baby boom", with annual growth rates in the 1.0 – 1.5% range, and which peaked during the period 1962–1968 at 2.1% per year, temporarily dispelled prior concerns about population decline, and the world was once again fearful of overpopulation.
+The recovery of the birth rate in most Western countries around 1940 that produced the "baby boom", with annual growth rates in the 1.0 – 1.5% range, and which peaked during the period 1962–1968 at 2.1% per year, temporarily dispelled prior concerns about population decline, and the world was once again fearful of overpopulation.
+After 1968, the global population growth rate started a long decline.
+The Population Division of the United Nations Department of Economic and Social Affairs (UNDESA) has reported that in the year 2023 it had dropped to about 0.9%, less than half of its peak between 1962 and 1968.
+Although still growing, the UN predicts that global population will level out around 2084, and some sources predict the start of a decline before then.